Craigharrison79/MS4-MPT-Gym/README.md

     - This will display more information about the item and allow the user to add the item to the shopping bag for purchase.
     - The user can adjust the quantity of a product they are purchasing.
     - The user can also leave a review or read any review left on the product they are buying.
-    - A superuser/admin user can edit or delete a product straight from this page will the buttons.
+    - A superuser/admin user can edit or delete a product straight from this page with the buttons.

 - #### Shopping Cart / Bag
     - The cart will show all items to the user that have been added to the cart.
 E.g image, name, size, price subtotal, and grand total.